blackshibe/luabsge/README.md

 Small "game engine" that integrates Lua with OpenGL.<br/>

-# Problems

-I HATE C++

--   fix the font rendering it's completely broken

-# Cross-platform support

-There is none

-# Dependencies
+## cross-platform compilation

+LuaBSGE is only tested on Linux right now

+## dependencies

 -   glm
 -   freetype2

-# Installation

-Glad is already in the project files rather than the build directory. <br/>
-glm and glfw must be in the include path. <br/>
+## compilation

+run `./run.sh test` to run the test project

-# Todo
+## Todo

+-   fix the font rendering it's completely broken
-Create a universal class constructor
+-   Create a universal class constructor
-Make creating new classes easier
+-   Make creating new classes easier